 Preparing a signature drink or dish is easier to do for smaller groups, and is one of the best ways to let your guests know you’ve been thinking about them.
 Adding a sprig of greenery, berries or flower head is a great way to make a signature drink feel more festive.

 If Hosting a Big Bash: Order In – And Label Everything

 Cooking for large groups can be stressful and time-consuming, so don’t be afraid to order in crowd-pleasing foods.
 For snack foods and charcuterie boards, which include cheeses, jams and meats, label everything so that guests — especially those with allergies — know what’s on the platter.
-Chalkboard stakes, like these ones from Michaels, are inexpensive and reusable, and are a great special touch.
+Chalkboard stakes are inexpensive and reusable, and are a great special touch.